BernieO/calcardbackup/README.md

        Use zip to compress backup folder instead of creating a gzipped tarball (tar.gz)
 ```

+## About option -f / -\-fetch-from-database

+calcardbackup is traditionally backing up addressbooks and calendars by downloading the according files from the ownCloud/Nextcloud webinterface.
+However, with large addressbooks, this can lead to timeouts resulting in calcardbackup not being able to backup large addressbooks.
+With version 0.6.0 calcardbackup brings the possibility to create addressbook backups by fetching contact cards directly from the database which speeds up the backup process for addressbooks massively resulting in much less server load.
+This is why __it is recommended to always use this option__ when using calcardbackup >= 0.6.0.
+__NOTE:__ only addressbooks will be fetched directly from the database, not calendars.

 ## About option -i / -\-include-shares

 This option may be used as follows to keep passwords of the main users secret: